tamertplink/omada-sdn/source/recipes/recipe_HTTPS_certificate.rst

 * You need a public URL registered with a domain service, the signed X.509 certificate and chain certifications.
 Most of the CA service providers are giving out the .pem X.509 certificate and .crt chain certificates.

 * The controller accepts the Java key store file to store the HTTPS certificate.
 Therefore, you need the OPENSSL app to transformat the X.509 format to PKCS format and then use Java  TOOLKIT utility to make the key store.

-* To upload the HTTPS Java key store, you need to visit your controller directly, accessing the controller through cloud connection is not going to work.

 The certificate
 ---------------